ibukamshindi/IP-Week-4---King-Pizza/README.md

 * Bootstrap front end framework
 * JQuery
 ## Known Bugs
-At the moment there are no known issues.
+At the moment the functionality is not complete but working to improve it and also add styling to the page.
 ## Technologies Used
 The project made use of Javascript prototypes and constructors.
 ## Support and contact details